Solano County fire smoke blankets Bay Area on busy day of fires - RV Travel

-A flurry of Northern California wildfires made RVers and residents nervous as firefighters scrambled to put out several fires Sunday, including a fast-spreading grass fire in Solano County as gusty winds spread smoke throughout the Bay Area, where residents were already on a Red Flat alert.
+A flurry of Northern California wildfires made RVers and residents nervous as firefighters scrambled to put out several fires Sunday, including a fast-spreading grass fire in Solano County as gusty winds spread smoke throughout the Bay Area, where residents were already on high alert.

-The biggest blaze, called the Branscombe Fire, broke out Sunday morning at Travis Air Force Base in Solano County and quickly raced south, blackening more than 4,000 acres by nightfall reported SF Gate.
+The biggest blaze, called the Branscombe Fire, broke out Sunday morning at Travis Air Force Base in Solano County and quickly raced south, blackening more than 4,000 acres by nightfall, reported SF Gate.

 It jumped Highway 12, which was briefly closed in both directions Sunday, and was moving toward Grizzly Island, a state wildlife area.

-One residence, a barn, and at least two vehicles were destroyed and more were threatened, said Don Ryan, the emergency services manager for Solano County.
+One residence, a barn and at least two vehicles were destroyed and more were threatened, said Don Ryan, the emergency services manager for Solano County.
 He said Grizzly Island Road, which provides access to the wildlife area, was closed to all traffic.

 The grass fire was 70 percent contained Sunday night, Ryan said, and Grizzly Island itself appeared to be safe.
 Still, the fast spread of the flames, which were pushed by hot, swirling winds similar to the gale that spread the devastating Wine Country fires a year ago, gave fire crews a scare.